 βάλλεται: PPI 3s, βάλλω, 1) to throw or let go of a thing without caring where it falls

 1. There has to be an etymological connection between ἄξιον (worthy, v.8) and ἀξίνη (transliterated into English as “axe”), yes?
-Is Matthew giving us a play on words – like I did when I used “axiom” to talk about v.8?
+Is Matthew giving us a play on words – like I did when I used “axiom” in v.8, n.1, when “crux” would have worked better?
 Come on, Greek scholars, we can do this!

 2. The word κεῖμαι, passive here meaning “is laid” is the same word used to describe Jesus being put into the tomb as well as – in Luke’s gospel – the infant Jesus lying in a manger.